 1. Soak the chickpeas overnight

 2. Drain the soaked chickpeas, and cook in plenty of water, with 3 garlic cloves and 1 tsp baking soda, until soft (about 40 minutes, but will vary according to beans)

 3. IMPORTANT!
 The baking soda will cause a stiff foam to collect on top of the boiling water.
 SKIM THIS FOAM OFF AND DISCARD.
 This is the magic secret process for good hummus.

 4. Drain the of beans, set aside the cooking liquid

 6. Add the tahini, the juice of one lemon, salt, very little ground cumin, Jalapeño, and 1.5 cups of the cooking liquid

-7. Mix until you get smooth consistency.
+7. Blend until you get smooth consistency.
 Add liquid if necessary

 8. Pour the fresh hummus into 3 bowls.
 Sprinkle the whole beans, set aside in step 5, on top

-9. Add olive oil and reminder lemon juice on top.
-Sprinkle with Paprika and ground Cumin.
+9. Add olive oil and the juice of one lemon on top.
+Sprinkle with Paprika.